Generalised height pairings and the Albanese kernel: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to be able to thank Minhyong Kim for the opportunity to spend so much time in the mathematical world he has created, and for his generosity and optimism.
-This paper benefited from many discussions with Carl Wang-Erickson about mixed extensions.
+This paper benefited from many discussions with Carl Wang-Erickson about mixed extensions, and with Jonathan Love about the Albanese kernel.
+I am extremely grateful to the anonymous referee for numerous corrections to an earlier version of this paper.

 This research is supported by a Royal Society university research fellowship.